sharmaeklavya2/blog-source/content/posts/customize-macos.md

 * Setting up a nice environment on my [terminal](https://en.wikipedia.org/wiki/Terminal_emulator).

 As I made all these changes to my new laptop, I noted down the steps that I took for future reference.
-I think this could be useful to others', so here I am, writing a blog post on it.
+I think they could be useful to others, so here they are, as a blog post.

 This post is written for macOS Mojave.
 You may have to modify some instructions if you're using a newer macOS.